Eat Cake for Charity!

 Merry Christmas from all of us at Cornerstone Community Outreach!
 I am so grateful that you have partnered with us in the past.
 CCO’s shelter guests need your support more than ever.
 Safe shelter remains a critical need.
 At Cornerstone, families and single adults experiencing homelessness receive holistic care and wrap-around services as they journey toward permanent housing.

 I would like to ask you to continue to be a financial partner with Cornerstone Community Outreach.
 Our objective is to disrupt the cycle of poverty by providing safe shelter while exploring long-term housing solutions for our clients.
-While at Cornerstone, our residents experience a higher quality of life through professional, compassionate care that helps them on the road to permanent housing.
+Interestingly, some of our supporters have even taken creative approaches to fundraise, using popular crypto betting sites to channel winnings into donations that support our mission.
+Through these unique contributions and traditional donations, Cornerstone can offer residents a higher quality of life through professional, compassionate care, helping them progress on the road to permanent housing.

 I hope you’ll take a moment and read Sandra’s story.
 Her path to peace has been a long one.
 Sandra and her 11-year-old daughter arrived at Cornerstone in a courageous move to escape the cycle of abuse in her life.
 She described the time before arriving at Cornerstone as the “lowest point in my life.”
 Thankfully, while with us, she found the support, care, and renewal that she needed.
 Today, she’s housed and employed using her lived experience to help other families who are homeless.
 I’m grateful that Sandra dared to escape her harmful past and found a new start at Cornerstone!